Skip to Content

 Alta Lake and the Start of the River of Golden Dreams

 To start the River of Golden Dreams you will launch from either Wayside Park or Lakeside Park on Alta Lake.
+Both of these parks have boat rentals and guided tours.
 (The How to Get There section below has more info on these locations.)

 From there, you will paddle across Alta Lake for about 2 km which takes 20-30 minutes.
 If it is windy, this can be a bit challenging.
 At the north end of the lake, look for the River of Golden Dreams draining out of the lake.